wuyinjun-1993/Chef/README.md

 47th International Conference on Very Large Data Bases ([VLDB](https://https://vldb.org/2021/)), 2021\
 _arXiv:2107.08588_

-"CHEF: A Cheap and Fast Pipeline for Iteratively Cleaning Label Uncertainties" accepted by VLDB 2021.
-The technical report is available [here](https://arxiv.org/abs/2107.08588)

 ## Getting Started
 This project is implemented with Python3.
 To start using this project, it is essential to run the following steps